bodybuilders-team/dadtkv/README.md

 ### What needs to be done

 - Change the consensus value to be a list of lease requests to be applied instead of being the full hashmap of queues.
 - Consensus should only be reached on the order of lease requests.
-Notion of freeing of lease requests only happens among transaction managers.
+Notion of freeing of lease requests should only happen among transaction managers.
 - Improve locking mechanisms.
 - Liveness.
 - Improve time outs and failure detector logic.
 - Implement multi-paxos.
-- Implement Status operation in Client.
+- Fix bug that prevents some transactions from being executed when using multiple clients.